-- 26. The undertaking shall disclose its general processes for engaging with its own workers and workers' representatives about actual and potential material impacts on its own workforce. - 27.
-The objective of this Disclosure Requirement is to enable an understanding of how the undertaking engages, as part of its ongoing sustainability due diligence process, with its own workers and workers' representatives about material, actual and potential, positive and/or negative impacts that do, or may, affect them, and whether and how perspectives of own workers are taken into account in the decision-making processes of the undertaking. - 28.
-The undertaking shall disclose whether and how the perspectives of its own workforce inform its decisions or activities aimed at managing the actual and potential material impacts on its own workforce.
-This shall include, where relevant, an explanation of: - (a) whether engagement occurs directly with the undertaking's own workers or workers' representatives; - (b) the stage(s) at which engagement occurs, the type of engagement and frequency of the engagement; - (c) the function and the most senior role within the undertaking that has operational responsibility for ensuring that this engagement happens and that the results inform the undertaking's approach; - (d) where applicable, a Global Framework Agreement or other agreements that the undertaking has with workers' representatives related to the respect of human rights of its own workforce, including an explanation of how the agreement enables the undertaking to gain insight into those own workers' perspectives, where applicable; - (e) where applicable, how the undertaking assesses the effectiveness of its engagement with the own workers, including, where relevant, any agreements or outcomes that result; and - 29.
-Where applicable, the undertaking shall disclose the steps it takes to gain insight into the perspectives of own workers that may be particularly vulnerable to impacts and/or marginalised (for example, women workers, migrant workers, workers with disabilities). - 30.
+- (a) whether engagement occurs directly with the undertaking's own workers or workers' representatives: - (b) the stage(s) at which engagement occurs, the type of engagement and frequency of the engagement; - (c) the function and the most senior role within the undertaking that has operational responsibility for ensuring that this engagement happens and that the results inform the undertaking's approach; - (d) where applicable, a Global Framework Agreement or other agreements that the undertaking has with workers' representatives related to the respect of human rights of its own workforce, including an explanation of how the agreement enables the undertaking to gain insight into those own workers' perspectives, where applicable; - (e) where applicable, how the undertaking assesses the effectiveness of its engagement with the own workers, including, where relevant, any agreements or outcomes that result; and - (f) where applicable, the undertaking's steps to gain insight into the perspectives of own workers that may be particularly vulnerable to impacts and/or marginalised (for example, women workers, migrant workers, workers with disabilities). - 30.
 If the undertaking cannot disclose the above required information because it has not adopted a general process to engage with the own workers, it shall disclose this to be the case.
-It may disclose a timeframe in which it aims to have such a process to be in place.
+It may report a timeframe in which it aims to have such a process to be in place.

-Disclosure Requirement S1-3 - Processes to remediate negative impacts and channels for own workers to raise concerns identified it has caused or contributed to, as well as channels available to own workers to raise concerns and have them addressed.
+Disclosure Requirement S1-3 - Processes to remediate negative impacts and channels for own workers to raise concerns